vipulDessai/game-development-notes/substance-designer/nodes.md

 ## negetive

-pull the shape from outside to inside
+pulls the shape from outside to inside

 - <img src="./images/nodes/bevel-node-negetive.gif">